Dovrefjell–Sunndalsfjella National Park: Administration

 The park is divided into a major western part and a minor eastern part by the European route E6 paralleled with the main railway between Oslo and Trondheim.
-Altogether the protected area amounts 4,365 km2 and also includes areas in the county of Hedmark in addition to the three of the National Park.
+Altogether the protected area amounts 4,365 km2 and also includes areas in the county of Innlandet in addition to the three of the National Park.

 The park, its five adjacent landscape protection areas, and two biotope-protected areas are managed by the National Park Board of Dovrefjell.
 This is a governmental board: the members are from the same eight municipalities and four counties as the former Dovrefjell Council.
 They are nominated by those municipalities and counties, and appointed by the Ministry for the Environment.
 The members are much the same persons (local mayors) as in the Dovrefjell council and one may still consider Dovrefjell–Sunndalsfjella National Park as being managed locally.

 The former management model from July 2003 was a trial intended to last until July 2007.
 The final decision on the permanent management model was made in August 2010 and the new board was formally established on 4 January 2011.
 The Dovrefjell council was closed down during 2011 and its website closed.

 From 2007 to 2011 the Dovrefjell Council managed the National Park and co-ordinated the management of the other areas.
 The council consisted of the eight involved municipalities and four counties, with political representatives, usually the mayors, elected by the members.
 Except for the National Park, the conservation areas were managed by the municipality or municipalities (some PAs comprises more than one municipality).
 The council's responsibility for coordinating regional planning and society development, mainly through the European Charter for Sustainable Tourism of The EUROPARC Federation are now being transferred to the new board.